Jays-T/everyday-gourmet/README.md

 * iPhone 6
 * Xaomi Mi 9

-* Site also tested with Chrome's built in 'Inspect Element' preview panes simulating the iPad Pro, iPad, iPhone X, iPhone 6/7/8 plus, iPhone 6/7/8, iPhone 5 SE, Pixel 2 XL, Pixel 2 and Galaxy S5.
+* Site also tested with Chrome's built in 'Inspect Element' preview panes simulating the iPad Pro, iPad, iPhone X, iPhone 6/7/8 plus, iPhone 6/7/8, iPhone 5 SE, Pixel 2 XL, Pixel 2 and Galaxy S5
+* JS and jQuery code tested on <a href="https://www.repl.it " target="_blank">ReplIt</a>
+* Entire site tested extensively with console log and found to only return an error on Bug #1(See ## Known Bugs)

+## Known Bugs {#bugs}

+* Bug #1: if user select == 'Choose...' : **Bug Description** In the Choose Food section if the option 'Choose...' is chosen, the code will break and return wines #2 and #3 from the previous selection.
+The user will have to refresh the page in order for the food select/wine pairing function to work correctly again.
+This bug re-occurred on every device tested.
+  * Bug #1 status:  Unresolved
+* Bug #2: form auto-clear : **Bug Description** On the contact page after sending an email the email form does not automatically clear itself.
+  * Bug #2 status:  Unresolved
+* Bug #3